 You can partake in lots of activities which cost very little, such as researching websites, reading journals and text books which are relevant to your subject.
 Many publishers are happy to give away free inspection copies of text books (hard copy or electronic) in return for feedback.
 This can be a way of ensuring your knowledge of the subject you are teaching is current.
-Just take a look on any publishers' website for 'inspection copies'.
+Just take a look at any educational publishers' website for 'inspection copies'.

 Keeping up to date with your subject could include:

 You could join free social network sites such as LinkedIn, which is a professional networking site.
-Here you will find groups you can join specifically aimed at your specialist subject.
+Here you will find groups you can join which are specifically aimed at your specialist subject.
 You can post questions and respond to queries, and join in regular discussions.
 If there isn't a group for your subject area, you can create one.
 You can join me in the Award, Certificate and Diploma Group.

 It should have a real impact upon your role, leading to an improvement in practice and an impact upon learning.

 Reflecting on your experiences and documenting how it has improved your practice will help you see the impact your CPD has had.

 The following websites are useful to gain up to date information regarding developments in the further education and training sector.
 Most of them enable you to register for electronic updates or contain links to useful free courses, research and resources.